Platform-OS/pos-module-openai/README.md

 ### Embeddings CRUD operations

-There are four additional commands provided by the module to Create Read Update and Delete platformOS Embeddings
+This section describes additional commands provided by the module to Create, Read, Update, and Delete platformOS Embeddings.

 #### Create

-To create a new embedding returned by the OpenAI Embeddings API, you should use `modules/openai/embeddings/create` command:
+To create a new embedding returned by the OpenAI Embeddings API, use the `modules/openai/embeddings/create` command as shown below:

 ```
 assign pos_embedding_input = '{}' | parse_json